 What causes no hot water at all?

 No hot water usually points to a full loss of heating.
 On electric units, this can be a tripped breaker, blown fuse, or failed heating element.
 On gas units, it is often a pilot light that went out, a bad thermocouple, or a gas control valve problem.
-If you have no hot water anywhere in the home and the unit is not running normally, it is best to stop troubleshooting if you smell gas, see leaking water, or notice scorching, and call a professional.
+If you have no hot water anywhere in the home and the unit is not running normally, stop troubleshooting if you smell gas, see leaking water, or notice scorching, and call a professional.

 Why is hot water not coming out of the tap?